 Traditional Music Festivals Alive and Relevant?

 The Topanga Banjo Fiddle Contest is doing well, even if in human years it is past middle age: 2012 is its 52nd consecutive event.
 It added another contest stage last year and set a new attendance record the year before.
 Yet the present is never an indicator of the future.
 Without questioning what does and doesn’t work and trying to anticipate the future, it is easy for an event to become irrelevant and fade away.
 As one of the organizers of TBFC, this is something that concerns me.
-As David Bragger described in his recent column, the Old-Time Fiddler’s Convention and Festival in Goleta, appears to be struggling – and it is a very similar event to TBFC.
-The organizer tried to turn it into a money-making commercial festival with higher prices and a wider range of better known bands and in the process the festival lost its mission and core audience.
-It shriveled away rather than grew.
+As David Bragger described in his recent column, the Old-Time Fiddler’s Convention and Festival in Goleta, appears to be struggling now (2010-2012).
+It was a very similar event to TBFC, but then a new organizer (Rotary) tried to turn it into a commercial festival with higher prices and a wider range of better known bands and in the process the festival lost its mission and core audience.
+It shriveled away rapidly rather than grew.